FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Getting-Started.markdown

 # Next steps

 Having decided on your platform, create a basic kernel that matches the feature set of the FlingOS Example Kernel (which you should have created by watching the tutorial videos).
 After that, there are many different routes you can take.
-To find out what they are and to decide which you would like to follow, please read the "Typical design routes" article.
+To find out what they are and to decide which you would like to follow, please read the **[Typical design routes](/docs/reference/Typical-Design-Routes)** article.
 After you've decided your design route, you can begin to follow the steps for building your own OS.

 Each design route starts with the same basic set of steps (as you should have already read).
 You can work on your OS at this stage without having a primary aim.
 Our advice is to follow the design route to create a basic kernel and set of interfaces.
 Following on from that you can create a basic set of drivers which will underpin your entire system.
 If you're looking to create a serious OS you will need to spend a decent amount of time planning, implementing and optimising the core kernel and drivers.